Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/04-set-up-an-experiment.md

 Tags are useful for grouping related experiments across time.
 For example, you might tag experiments by strain, media, operator, protocol, or project name.

 After saving, you can come back to the experiment later from **Experiments**.
-Tags make it easier to find related runs when your list grows.

 ### Assigning Pioreactors to your experiment